 A quick web search will show that there are tons of non-destructive testing methods to choose from.
-With so many tests available, how do you know which method and equipment is right for you?
+With so many tests available, how do you know which method and equipment are right for you?
 This blog post will outline the importance of non-destructive testing, eight top methods, when you should use them, and what equipment you need.

 Testing hardened concrete in-place is often necessary to determine the suitability of a structure for its intended use.
-Non-destructive testing methods are used to evaluate concrete properties by assessing strength and other properties such as corrosion of reinforcement, permeability, cracking, and void structure.
-This type of testing is important for evaluation of both new and old structures.
+Non-destructive testing methods are used to evaluate concrete properties by assessing the strength and other properties such as corrosion of reinforcement, permeability, cracking, and void structure.
+This type of testing is important for the evaluation of both new and old structures.
 For new structures, the principal applications are mainly used to determine the quality of materials.
 Testing existing structures is usually related to an assessment of structural integrity.

 Non-destructive testing can also be used as an initial step to subsequent coring and more invasive measures such as: